andheiberg/laravel-messenger/README.md

 > "pichkrement/messenger" : "*",

-2. *run migrations*: go into the root directory of your laravel 4 installation and enter
+2. got to your laravel-public folder and run

+> composer install && composer dump-autoload
 > php artisan migrate --package "pichkrement/messenger"

-3. run composer dump-autoload
+3. add the new ServiceProvider to your **app/config/app.php** *(providers-array)*

+> 'Pichkrement\Messenger\MessengerServiceProvider',